bridgetrosefitz/digital_innovation/README.md

 ## What's next

-The app is currently an MVP with full CRUD of projects and tasks, and the ability to flag tasks.
-From here, I'd like to make it more user-ready.
 Major next-up priorities (as of 07/27/21) are:
 * Implement the other ideas under the "Nice to have" category in my [user stories](https://bridgetrosefitz.notion.site/Bridget-Fitzgerald-Digital-Innovation-0c0a03caf93f4643bfa85f634bd0d8ae)